 2.8.5.1 The emergence of OTTs has been driving growth, connecting people, and advancing innovation in the global economy.
 These services are reshaping and expanding the entire communications ecosystem, while also providing social and economic benefits to consumers worldwide and the global economy.

-At the same time, the economic impact on the traditional model of the telecommunications industry and on telecom operators is being increasingly analyzed, including inter alia, the competitive environment, the level of regulatory exposure, the level of substitutability between OTTs and traditional telecom services and the interconnection between OTTs and public networks.
+At the same time, the economic impact on the traditional model of the telecommunications industry and on telecom operators is being increasingly analyzed Further analysis is needed of policies for mobilizing OTTs for sustainable development.

 2.8.5.2 In this regard, some examples of OTT-related policy questions that could be considered include:

 a.
-What are some of the key policy opportunities and challenges associated with OTT services?
+What are some of the key policy opportunities and challenges for mobilizing OTT services for sustainable development?

 b.
-How can OTT players and other stakeholders offering application services contribute in those aspects related to the security, safety and trust of the consumer?
+What approaches might be considered regarding OTTs to help the creation of an environment in which all stakeholders are able to prosper and thrive?

 c.
-What approaches might be considered regarding OTTs to help the creation of an environment in which all stakeholders are able to prosper and thrive?

-d.
-How can OTT players and telecom operators best cooperate at local and international level?
-Are there model partnership agreements that could be developed?
+How can OTT players and other stakeholders best cooperate at local and international level to promote sustainable development?

 3 Conclusion